morion-devops/kubernetes/README.md

 ## How to provisioning:

+1. Select provisioning way: GCP or Vagrant.

+1. `cp .env.example .env` and fill variables, relevant to your provisioning way

+1. `source .env`

-1. Select provisioning way: `cd terraform && terraform apply` or `cd vagrant && vagrant up`
+1. `cd terraform && terraform apply` or `cd vagrant && vagrant up` - depends on your provisioning way

 1. `pip3 install -r kubespray/requirements.txt`